 The Summer Bridge program at Bakersfield College was renamed Bridge to BC as it has expanded beyond its original scope as a summer initiative.
-The program has expanded to our satellite campus in Delano to accommodate students in rural communities, offers courses during winter break to accommodate first-time students who enroll in the spring term, and offers courses tailored towards returning students.
-(QFP2-1; QFP2-2)
+The program has expanded to our satellite campus in Delano to accommodate students in rural communities and now offers both courses during the winter break to accommodate first-time students who enroll in the spring term and courses tailored towards returning students.

-Despite the pandemic, student enrollment in Bridge to BC courses scaled up significantly since 2018, increasing from just 1284 in 2018 to 1973 in 2021.
-This increase was possible because the program shifted to an online format in order to continue supporting new students and as a result of its collaboration with Financial Aid to provide student participants with Chromebooks using HEERF funds.
-(QFP2-3)
+Despite the pandemic, student enrollment in Bridge to BC courses scaled up significantly since 2018, increasing from just 1284 in 2018 to 1973 in 2021 (See "BC Work Plan" pp 15).
+This increase was possible because the program shifted to an online format in order to continue supporting new students and as a result of its collaboration with Financial Aid to provide student participants with Chromebooks using HERF funds.